DimitriPalmer22/Relapse-Code-Documentation/_META/_temp/Tasks.md

 #### Code
 - Create a new power
-- Completely re-design a new movement system (Reserved)
+- Completely re-design a new movement system so it completely relies on changing the rigid body's velocity (Reserved)
 	- Input Mapping
-	- Basic WASD Movement
+	- Basic WASD Movement on the ground
+	- Sprinting
+	- Jump
-	- Short-range Da
+	- Short-range Dash
+	- Wall Running
+	- Wall Jumping
+-